Charles III

 Charles III (Charles Philip Arthur George; born 14 November 1948) is King of the United Kingdom and 14 other Commonwealth realms.
 (Note: The 14 other realms are Antigua and Barbuda, Australia, The Bahamas, Belize, Canada, Grenada, Jamaica, New Zealand, Papua New Guinea, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, the Solomon Islands and Tuvalu.)

-Charles was born during the reign of his maternal grandfather, King George VI, and became heir apparent when his mother, Queen Elizabeth II, acceded to the throne in 1952.
-He was created Prince of Wales in 1958 and his investiture was held in 1969.
+Charles is the eldest son of Queen Elizabeth II and Prince Philip, Duke of Edinburgh.
+He was born during the reign of his maternal grandfather, King George VI, and became heir apparent following his mother's accession in 1952.
+Charles was created Prince of Wales in 1958 and his investiture was held in 1969.
 He was educated at Cheam School and Gordonstoun, and later spent six months at the Timbertop campus of Geelong Grammar School in Victoria, Australia.
-After completing a history degree from the University of Cambridge, Charles served in the Royal Air Force and the Royal Navy from 1971 to 1976.
-After his 1981 wedding to Lady Diana Spencer, they had two sons, William and Harry.
-After years of estrangement and well-publicised extramarital affairs, Charles and Diana divorced in 1996.
-Diana died from injuries sustained in a car crash the following year.
+After completing a history degree at the University of Cambridge, he served in the Royal Air Force and the Royal Navy from 1971 to 1976.
+He married Lady Diana Spencer in 1981 and they had two sons, William in 1982 and Harry in 1984.
+Charles and Diana divorced in August 1996 after years of estrangement and well-publicised extramarital affairs.
+Diana died the following year from injuries sustained in a car crash.
 In 2005, Charles married his long-time partner, Camilla Parker Bowles.

 As heir apparent, Charles undertook official duties and engagements on behalf of his mother and represented the United Kingdom on visits abroad.
 He founded the Prince's Trust (Note: The Prince's Trust was renamed to the King's Trust following his accession to the throne.) in 1976, sponsored the Prince's Charities and became patron or president of more than 800 other charities and organisations.
-He advocated for the conservation of historic buildings and the importance of traditional architecture in society.
-In that vein, he generated the experimental new town of Poundbury.
-An environmentalist, Charles supported organic farming and action to prevent climate change during his time as the manager of the Duchy of Cornwall estates, earning him awards and recognition as well as criticism.
-He is also a prominent critic of the adoption of genetically modified food, while his support for alternative medicine has been criticised.
+He advocated for the conservation of historic buildings and the importance of traditional architecture in society, and in that vein generated the experimental new town of Poundbury.
+An environmentalist, Charles supported organic farming and action to address climate change during his time as manager of the Duchy of Cornwall estates, earning him awards and recognition.
+He has also been a prominent critic of genetically modified food, and has drawn scrutiny for his support of alternative medicine.
 He has authored or co-authored 17 books.

 Charles became king upon his mother's death in 2022.
-At the age of 73 he was the oldest person to accede to the British throne, after having been the longest-serving heir apparent and Prince of Wales in British history.
-Significant events in his reign have included his coronation in 2023 and his cancer diagnosis the following year, the latter of which temporarily suspended planned public engagements.
+At the age of 73, he was the oldest person to accede to the British throne, after having been the longest-serving heir apparent and Prince of Wales in British history.
+Significant events of his reign have included his coronation in 2023; his cancer diagnosis in 2024, which temporarily suspended planned public engagements; and the removal of his brother Andrew's remaining titles, styles, and honours in 2025.